 President & Director-Counsel Emeritus at NAACP Legal Defense Fund

-Sherrilyn Ifill is a prominent civil rights attorney who served as the President and Director-Counsel of the NAACP Legal Defense Fund, advocating for racial justice and equality.
+Sherrilyn Ifill is a prominent civil rights attorney who served as the President and Director-Counsel of the NAACP Legal Defense Fund, where she led the organization's legal advocacy efforts.

 Event Details